By platform

 How to add Acceptance Criteria in Jira?

 As always, Atlassian offers a lot of flexibility when it comes to finetuning Jira to meet your needs.
-There are several ways you can add an Acceptance Criteria field to your Jira issues.
+There are several ways you can add an Acceptance Criteria field to your Jira work items (issues).
 The simplest one is probably to just write your AC in the description field.
 However, this approach is a bit messy.
 Acceptance Criteria often get lost among the rest of the content in this field.

 I would suggest trying something else.
 Just keep in mind that you will need Admin permissions to leverage the following options.